Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: TPE contributions to the elastic cross-section

 \subsection{Chiral order contributions and the ${\mathcal O}(1/M)$ terms}

 In any perturbative approach, the dominant contributions are expected to arise from the LO corrections.
-Although, the diagrams (a) and (b) (see Fig.~\ref{fig1}) formally give the leading chiral order contributions, they in fact also contain the suppressed ${\mathcal O} (1/M)$ terms that are numerically commensurate with other NLO chiral order contributions to the cross-section.
+Although, the diagrams (a) and (b) (see Fig.~\ref{fig1}) formally give the leading chiral order contributions, in fact, they also contain the suppressed ${\mathcal O} (1/M)$ terms which are numerically commensurate with other NLO chiral order contributions to the cross-section.
 Likewise, the NLO chiral order diagrams (c) - (i) have similar kinematically suppressed ${\mathcal O} (1/M)$ terms which effectively contribute as ${\mathcal O} (1/M^2)$, i.e., of NNLO chiral order.
-However, since the latter contributions is higher than our desired NLO accuracy, we ignore such terms in our results.
-In other words, in all our NLO expressions we therefore simply replace the outgoing lepton kinematical variables like $E^\prime$ and $\beta^\prime$ by the incoming variables $E$ and $\beta$.
+However, since the latter contribution is of higher order than our desired NLO accuracy, we ignore such terms in our results.
+It is important to realize that the anomalous proton's magnetic moment also contributes at NNLO accuracy in the TPE contribution to elastic cross-section (despite its appearances in the NLO Lagrangian) and therefore this magnetic moment is similarly neglected.
+In other words, in all our NLO expressions we may simply replace the outgoing lepton kinematical variables like $E^\prime$ and $\beta^\prime$ by the incoming variables $E$ and $\beta$.

-We first investigate only the diagrams, (a) and (b).
+We first investigate only the diagrams (a) and (b).
 Their contribution to the radiative process is given by \begin{widetext}

 and

 \end{widetext} respectively.
 Before proceeding to evaluate the integrals, some comments about $\delta^{(a)}_{\rm box}$ and $\delta^{(b)}_{\rm xbox}$ corrections are warranted.
 Equations~\eqref{a-SPA} and \eqref{b-SPA} contain four-point integrals function with two photon propagators.
 In the literature, the analytical evaluations of such types of four-point functions (albeit with all relativistic propagators) used SPA~\cite{Tsai:1961zz} to simplify calculations.
 Notably, two kinds of SPA have often been employed in the literature, namely, the one by Mo and Tsai~\cite{Tsai:1961zz,Mo:1968cg}, and the other by Maximon and Tjon~\cite{Maximon:1969nw,Maximon:2000hm}.
 Invoking such an approximation, while one of the exchanged photons is always considered ``soft", either with four-momenta $k=0$ or $k=Q$, and the other photon is considered ``hard", with $(k-Q)^2 \neq 0$ or $k^2 \neq 0 $, leads to two distinct kinematical domains of the TPE loop configurations.
 Note, however, the fact that the kinematical regions where both the photon exchanges are simultaneously soft or hard are ignored in the SPA methodology (see Ref.~\cite{Talukdar:2019dko} for a detailed discussion).
 SPA is an unwarranted approximation that could lead to unknown systematic uncertainties.
 On the one hand, SPA drastically simplifies the calculation of the four-point integrals without loss of information in the IR domain.
 On the other hand, SPA neglects finite contributions to the TPE, which could prove to be a major drawback.
 Thus, when it comes to the precise estimation of the TPE effects, SPA results prove to be mostly unreliable.
 Therefore, in contrast to recent works based on similar perturbative evaluations of TPE loop diagrams, we do not take recourse to SPA for their exact analytical evaluation.
 Using IBP technique, the complete expressions of $\delta^{(a)}_{\rm box}$ and $\delta^{(b)}_{\rm xbox}$ can be expressed in terms of a string of three- and four-point integrals, defined by the generic master integral $I^{\pm}(p,\omega|n_1,n_2,n_3,n_4)$ (cf. Appendix~\ref{appA}), and are given by \begin{widetext}